jedlenetsky/jedlenetsky.github.io/_pages/about.md

   - /about.html
 ---

 My name is Jed Lenetsky and I'm a PhD Candidate at the University of Colorado - Boulder.
-I am  physical oceanographer whose interested in using ocean observations and climate models to improve understanding of the variability and impacts of Arctic - Subarctic ocean exchanges.
+I am  physical oceanographer whose interested in using ocean observations and climate models to improve understanding of the variability and impacts of Arctic - Subarctic Ocean exchanges.

 ## Current Projects